-Rather than taking a fish oil supplement, which was discussed in the “Damaging Health Fads” radio show, opt for a quality plant-based Omega-3 supplement like this one.
+Rather than taking a fish oil supplement, which was discussed in the “Damaging Health Fads” radio show, opt for a quality plant-based Omega-3 supplement.

 A non-dairy, time-released probiotic can be a great choice for supplementation.
 Take advantage of any chance you get to eat freshly picked produce and ingest the foods’ beneficial microorganisms, but when garden veggies aren’t an option, relying on a solid probiotic like this capsule or this liquid is the next best choice.

 Herbs are loaded with nutrients, minerals, and phytochemicals, and nettle leaf is a particularly indispensable one.
 This unlisted adaptogenic herb possesses incredible anti-inflammatory properties, and can be a great support for a run-down endocrine system.
-You can take nettle as a tea, tincture or in capsules.
+You can take nettle as a tea or tincture.